bkosm/gompose/README.md

 This is the absolute bare-bone of a library and contributions are welcome.

-The first thing on the list are some tests, when covering a larger portion of the cli's capabilities and wait conditions.
+The first thing on the list are some tests, then documentation, then more configurability and then covering a larger portion of the cli's capabilities and wait conditions.

 When contributing, be mindful that the purpose of this library is to be self-contained, lean and easy to use.